 On this site, learn more about how AP covers the vote count, calls the winners and provides comprehensive reporting and analysis of election results.

-AP has compiled a list of U.S. political terms, phrases and definitions to assist in coverage of the 2012 national elections.
+AP has compiled a list of U.S. political terms, phrases and definitions to assist in coverage of national elections.
 The guidance encompasses the Democratic and Republican conventions to nominate presidential candidates; terminology for presidential races; campaign rhetoric; and elections for the U.S. House of Representatives and the Senate.
 Many of the terms are from the AP Stylebook.
 Others include writing with context and avoiding clichés.

 AP on Election NightLearn more

 Follow the AP on Twitter

 See highlights from AP's election coverage in words, photos and video.
 AP’s global network of resources means you get the first word of breaking news and up-to-the minute coverage of events as they happen.
 AP does what it takes to get the story and connect you to the news you need.
 Follow AP Politics on Twitter